 I looked at the core thickness of each of the products and then compared that to the wear layer.
 The Core thicknesses were 2.7mm, 3.5mm, and 5mm for the products respectively.
 When I ran the numbers and looked at the ratios, the cores of the 4mm product and the 7mm product were around 150% heavier about the wear layer than the 5.5mm product.
 This said to me that the .5mm wear layer had the strength to move the core of the 5.5mm product, but for the other 2 products, the core was too heavy for it to move.

 If the core is too thin for the relative wear layer, the product is open to this type of phenomenon and the associated damage that this causes to the product.
-Thickening the core on the 5.5mm to 6mm put enough weight against the wear layer to stabilise the product. .5mm may not seem like a lot, but increasing the core thickness from 3.5mm to 4mm saw an increase of almost 15% in the weight of the core and sorted our problem out.
+Thickening the 5.5mm to 6mm core put enough weight against the wear layer to stabilise the product.
+0.5mm may not seem like a lot, but increasing the core thickness from 3.5mm to 4mm saw an increase of almost 15% in the weight of the core and solved the problem.

 So, Where Did This Idea Come From?

-Vinyl Plank (made up of predominantly PVC) has had issues with temperature expanding and shrinking.
-The wear layer on a hybrid plank is also made up of PVC (polyvinyl chloride).
-So the hybrid wear layer was heating up and expanded, still bonded to the core, which caused the floor to lift.
-There was enough strength in the 5.5mm products wear layer to raise the boards off the floor.
-The product would return to normal as the sun goes down and the temperature drops.
-But, the first time this occurs, the flooring joints are irreversibly damaged.
+• So, the hybrid wear layer was heating up and expanding, still bonded to the core, which caused the floor to lift.
+The 5.5 mm product wear layer had enough strength to raise the boards off the floor.
+The product would return to normal as the sun dropped and the temperature dropped.
+But the first time this occurs, the flooring joints are irreversibly damaged.

 What Can We Learn?